 Written by: Elizabeth Dancer, Environmental Scientist

-For further information about this topic or to have AGE assist you with your project, please reach out to email@example.com.
+For further information regarding shorebirds or to have AGE provide shorebird monitoring services for your project, please reach out to email@example.com.
 You may also reach any of our staff at 908-788-9676.

 In November 2019, Amy S. Greene Environmental Consultants, Inc. joined Davey Resource Group, Inc. (DRG) as a wholly-owned subsidiary and will be doing business as Amy Greene Environmental, a Davey Company.
 We are thrilled to expand our team of experts with additional resources and opportunities to support you.